khaledh/khaledh.github.io/docs/osdev/05-bootloader-p1.md

 # UEFI Bootloader (Part 1)

-Now that we have a solid base to target a UEFI in a freestanding environment, we can start writing our bootloader.
+Now that we have a solid base to target UEFI in a freestanding environment, we can start writing our bootloader.
 Writing a UEFI bootloader is a complex task.
 In this section, we'll start by writing a simple UEFI entry point for the bootloader, which we'll build on later.

 ## Entry point